 October 8, 2-4pm

-The Mild Colonial Boys and dancers from the Kennelly School of Irish Dance take to the stage at Civic Center Plaza.
+The Mild Colonial Boys, Erin Ruth Thompson, and Kennelly School of Irish Dancers take to the stage at Civic Center Plaza.

 Rage, Resistance and a Rejection of Resignation with Emer Martin.
 Emer’s darkly comic work examines power and the abuse of it.